TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_5/Policy.md

 All Standard Operating Procedures (SOPs) are designed for single-turn execution, meaning each procedure is self-contained and completed in one interaction.
 Each SOP provides clear steps for proceeding when conditions are met, and explicit halt instructions with error reporting when conditions are not met.

+You must halt the procedure and immediately initiate a route_to_human if you encounter any of the following critical conditions:

+- The user is not authorized or lacks necessary privileges/permissions
+- Missing or invalid credentials are provided.
+- Any required entity lookup raises an error or the entity is not found
+- A failure occurs during the procedure that prevents the request from being fulfilled.

+Only when none of these conditions occur should you proceed to complete the SOP.

 You should deny user requests that are against this policy.

 If any external integration (e.g., database or API) fails, you must halt and provide appropriate error messaging.